ooga/grunt-alloy-theme-switcher/README.md

 # grunt-alloy-theme-switcher

-> A grunt plugin to ease theme switching in titanium's alloy.
+> A grunt plugin to make easier theme switching in a titanium's alloy project.

+## why?

+This grunt plugin was made to fix 2 problems when using alloy's themes system:
+- tiapp.xml files could not be themed and we had to manually edit tiapps when building themes (including android amnifest and google maps api key which is lost in the manifest)
+- i18n/*/strings.xml could not be redefined by themes

 ## Getting Started
 This plugin requires Grunt `~0.4.5`

-If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
-Once you're familiar with that process, you may install this plugin with this command:

 ```shell
 npm install grunt-alloy-theme-switcher --save-dev